 - Mexican adults: Between 900 and 950 Mexican pesos.

 - Adults from other countries: Likewise, between 900 and 950 Mexican pesos.

 - Mexican children (from 3 to 11 years old): Between 700 and 760 Mexican pesos.

 - Children from other countries: Between 750 and 800 Mexican pesos.

 - Children under 3 years old do not pay any cost for the tour.

 How long does a Tour of Chihen Itza and the Sacred Cenote last?

 Usually it does not extend for more than 12 hours.
 Similarly, the tour includes an English-speaking guide for foreign people, but generally the tour can be done in two languages at the same time.

-For, DOWNLOAD this ARTICLE Click on a PDF file HERE
+To withdraw from your DOWNLOAD this ARTICLE Click on a PDF file HERE